 Skin problems, such as dryness, rash, blistering, or darkening skin

 Most side effects get better between treatments and go away over time after treatment ends.
+But some may be long lasting or permanent.
 There are often things that can be done to help control and even prevent some side effects.
 Tell your healthcare providers about any side effects you have.
 They can help you manage side effects and keep them from getting worse.

 It's important to know which medicines you're taking.
 Write down the names of your medicines.
 Ask your healthcare team how they work and what side effects they might cause.